-The Read Data/Generate 8-bit CRC command is used to read data from the 1024-bit EPROM memory field.
-The bus master follows the command byte with a two-byte address (TA1=(T7:T0), TA2=(T15:T8)) that indicates a starting byte location within the data field.
-An 8-bit CRC of the command byte and address bytes is computed by the DS1982 and read back by the bus master to confirm that the correct command word and starting address were received.
+After having sent the command code of the Extended Read Memory command, the bus master follows the command byte with a 2-byte address (TA1=(T7:T0), TA2=(T15:T8)) that indicates a starting byte location within the data field.
+By sending eight read data time slots, the master receives the Redirection Byte associated with the page given by the starting address.
+With the next sixteen read data time slots, the bus master receives a 16-bit CRC of the command byte, address bytes and the Redirection Byte.
+This CRC is computed by the DS1985 and read back by the bus master to check if the command word, starting address and Redirection Byte were received correctly.

 If the CRC read by the bus master is incorrect, a Reset Pulse must be issued and the entire sequence must be repeated.
-If the CRC received by the bus master is correct, the bus master issues read time slots and receives data from the DS1982 starting at the initial address and continuing until the end of a 32-byte page is reached.
-At that point the bus master will send eight additional read time slots and receive an 8-bit CRC that is the result of shifting into the CRC generator all of the data bytes from the initial starting byte to the last byte of the current page.
-Once the 8-bit CRC has been received, data is again read from the 1024-bit EPROM data field starting at the next page.
+If the CRC received by the bus master is correct, the bus master issues read time slots and receives data from the DS1985 starting at the initial address and continuing until the end of a 32-byte page is reached.
+At that point the bus master will send 16 additional read time slots and receive a 16-bit CRC that is the result of shifting into the CRC generator all of the data bytes from the initial starting byte to the last byte of the current page.

+With the next 24 read data time slots the master will receive the Redirection Byte of the next page followed by a 16-bit CRC of the Redirection Byte.
+After this, data is again read from the 16384-bit EPROM data field starting at the beginning of the new page.
 This sequence will continue until the final page and its accompanying CRC are read by the bus master.
-Thus each page of data can be considered to be 33 bytes long, the 32 bytes of user-programmed EPROM data and an 8-bit CRC that gets generated automatically at the end of each page.